 - A the name of the function that this node represents, followed by the source location for the function if it is known.
-The name can be "???" for functions with no identifier, but in this case the source location will identify them. - N1 an index number associated with this node.
-This is important in references to this function, since the symbolic names are not unique (and some can be missing).
-The number itself has no significance, it simply goes from 1 up. - N2 the time (in milliseconds) that this function has been anywhere in a stack snapshot.
+The name can be "???" for anonymous functions, which will be identified with their source location. - N1 an integer label associated with this node in the printout.
+This label is used to mark references to this function, since symbolic names are not unique (and they can be missing or very long).
+The labels are assigned from the top. - N2 the time (in milliseconds) that this function has been anywhere in a stack snapshot.
 This is the total time that the execution was somewhere in this function or in its callees.
 (Corresponds to the node-total field.)

 - N3 this is the percentage of the node's total time (N2) from the total observed time of the profile.
 An entry with a 100% refers to a function that was active throughout the whole execution. - N4 the time (in milliseconds) that this function has been at the top of the stack snapshot.
-This is the time that this function consumed doing work itself rather than calling other functions.
+This is the time that this function was itself doing work rather than calling other functions.
 (Corresponds to the node-self field.) - N5 this is the percentage of N4 out of the total observed time of the profile.
-Functions with high values here can be good candidates for optimization, But, of course, they can represent doing real work due to one of its callers that need to be optimized. - B and C these are labels for the callers and callees of the function.
+Functions with high values here can be good candidates for optimization, But, of course, they can represent doing real work for a caller that needs to be optimized. - B and C these are labels for the callers and callees of the function.
 Any number of callers and callees can appear here (including 0).
 The function itself can also appear in both places if it is (non-tail) recursive. - M1 and M3 the index numbers for B and C. They can be used to disambiguate functions with the same name, as well as a quick way to find the corresponding entry in the table. - M2 and M4 the percentages of the time A spent being called by B and calling C. These percentages represent the time that this edge was found on a stack snapshot, divided by the number of occurrences of A on the same snapshot.
 The number is the percentage of these times out of N2, the total time A has been active.